Using the Training View

 You can relabel or remove samples when needed.

-For independent-detection projects, remember that OFF means rejected candidate or false positive, not a biological marker-negative cell.
+For independent-detection projects, remember that a negative example means rejected candidate or false positive, not a biological marker-negative cell.

 Select and label many cells